ohsik/favorite-authors/README.md

 #Favorite Authors
-Favorite authors on multi author WordPress sites for loggedin users
+Favorite Authors allow you to add all of your favorite authors on your account.
+Simply add `<?php fav_authors_link(); ?>` on your template files to display Favorite button and use `[favorite-authors-list]` shortcode on page or post to show favorited author list.

 Please email me for any comments or questions o@ohsikpark.com